 You can do some things to keep your emotions on a more even keel:

+Spark joy.
 Find activities that appeal to you, like gardening, walking in the park, or artwork.
 Make time for your hobbies.
-They’re just as important as your job or housework.
+They’re a key part of a rewarding life.

 Get mindful.
 Meditation, yoga, and prayer may help ease your stress.
 Meditation is something anyone can do by putting your attention on something (such as your breathing or a word that's meaningful for you) for a few minutes a couple of times a day.
 Your mind will wander.
 That's OK.
 Just gently return your attention to your breathing.

 Know when to get help.
 If your quality of life or emotions are taking a hit, and lifestyle changes don’t help enough, tell your doctor.
 They’ll ask you some questions about how much or how you feel stressed, sad, or unable to enjoy your normal activities.